Green energy is the new green. Businesses are turning to green energy sources to save money and free-up resources to invest in growth.

 How to Measure the Impact of Sustainable LED Lighting

-Using a calculator like this one, paint a clear picture of what you’re currently spending on lighting and how much energy you’re using.
+Perform an energy audit to paint a clear picture of what you’re currently spending on lighting and how much energy you’re using.
 Then paint it green by converting your business to environmentally-friendly LED lighting.

 Track progress over time and deploy those savings to company growth.
 Or, donate some of the savings to environmental initiatives.
 Lighting is just one important element of creating – and sustaining – an earth-conscious workplace.